-- To win this award, a school or district must be awarded a Reaching for Excellence grant (first year), use year two to implement and evaluate your new program for one entire school year; apply for and win a Discovery Award in year three and then apply for and win the Vanguard Award in year four or five - all with the same program or initiative.
+- To win the Robert M. Bernstein (RMB) Special Recognition Award, a school or district must be awarded a Reaching for Excellence grant (first year), use year two to implement and evaluate your new program for one entire school year; in year three, using the same program, apply for and win a Discovery Award; and then, apply for and win the Vanguard Award in year four or five - with the same program or initiative.

 - No application is necessary.
 You are automatically enrolled when you recieve a Reaching for Excellence grant.

-- This progressive program is a way to grow and maintain a new or emerging program or initiative.
+- The RMB Special Recognition Award is a progressive way to grow and maintain a new or emerging program or initiative.

-- The Robert Bernstein Award program supports building and improving a successful program or initiative as it grows each year to its full potential.
+- The RMB Special Recognition Award supports building and improving a successful program or initiative as it grows each year to its full potential.

-- Winners will be given a Dr. Robert Bernstein Special Recognition Award plaque, an all-weather, 3X5 banner for display and their school’s/district’s name will be permanently displayed on a perpetual plaque in the lobby of the Texas Department of State Health Services.
+- Winners will be given a RMB Special Recognition Award plaque, an all-weather, 3X5 banner for display, and their school’s/district’s name will be permanently displayed on a perpetual plaque in the lobby of the Texas Department of State Health Services, Bernstein Building.

 Click on the following categories to access an application and learn about the programs of previous award winners:

-Presentation of 2013 Awards at Texas School Health Association Conference Banquet
+Presentation of 2014 Awards at the Texas Action for Healthy Kids Summit Banquet

 The following guiding principles form the basis from which the program is developed, promoted and implemented each year: